-Amy is the Engagement and Marketing Manager at The Women’s College within The University of Queensland.
-She has a background in fundraising, sponsorship, event management and marketing within a range of fields including the Non‑for‑Profit sector, the Tertiary Education sector, the Arts industry, private industry and politics.
-She grew up in Adelaide, lived in Brisbane for a few years before heading to the UK for five years, then returning to Sydney and eventually re‑settling in Brisbane.
-Her professional commitment to women in society started during her university years and, as a mother of two young boys, she now has a very personal commitment to educate the next generation.
+Amy has a background in fundraising, sponsorship, event management and marketing within a range of fields including the Non‑for‑Profit sector, the Tertiary Education sector, the Arts industry, private industry and politics.
+Her professional commitment to women in society started during her university years and she has been involved in a range of community organisations both in Australia and the United Kingdom.

 Recording Secretary – Noela O’Donnell AM

 Noela O’Donnell AM, a delegate from the Queensland Rural Regional and Remote Women’s Network (QRRRWN) has been an active member of the NCWQ Management Committee for 13 years.
 She has held various positions including that of President from 2011 – 2015.

 For over 6 years, she has been a Board Member of the National Council of Women of Australia Ltd. (NCWA)

 Noela was appointed a Member of the Order of Australia in the Queen’s Birthday 2017 Honours List for “significant contribution to regional and remote women, medical research fundraising and to the community”.